Rayn322/Tag/README.md

 -   /tag stop - Stops the game and returns you to your original position.
 This also restores your gamemode, health, food, etc.
 -   /tag settings - Displays a GUI where you can configure the settings.
 -   /tag help - Displays a help message with these commands

+## Requirements
+-   A Paper server running 1.18.
+Future versions of Paper may work.
+-   Friends!